 How to Avoid Toxicity and Anti-Nutrients in the Standard Diet

-In some cases, grains contain anti-nutrients to assure the continued life cycle of the plant.
+In some cases, grains contain anti-nutrients to ensure the continued life cycle of the plant.

 Grains must be able to sprout in an appropriate environment to continue the grain’s life cycle.